aysehunt/portfolio/Work/northwestern.md

 ---
 # Exploring how interface design influences collaboration

+## Summary

+With my collaborators, I conducted a mixed-methods analysis of children's collaboration while playing a computational game.We systematically compared how two different interfaces influenced children’s behavior by examining video data of children playing with the game.
+In addition to contributing to qualitative analysis, I ran statistical analysis in Excel and Stata and synthesized quantitative findings for publication.

 ## Situation

-In this project, our team conducted a mixed-methods analysis of a set of video data.
-The team consisted of Dr. Mmachi Obiorah, Dr. Mike Horn, and myself.
+The project team consisted of Dr. Mmachi Obiorah, Dr. Mike Horn, and myself.
 This project began in January 2021 and is ongoing.
 This work is a continuation of prior work by <a href="https://dl-acm-org.turing.library.northwestern.edu/doi/10.1145/2771839.2771866" target="_blank"> Hu et al.</a>

 ![A child plays Osmo Coding on an iPad.
 Credit: Osmo Coding.](/static/osmo-fig1.png/)